quintel/documentation/docs/main/direct-emissions.md

 * **Total GHG emissions**: net total GHG emissions, calculated as `CO2 production - CO2 capture + Other GHG emissions`.

 :::warning Phased implementation of direct emissions method Note that the direct emissions method and related user output will be implemented in the ETM in phases.
-This means that, among others, the data export will initially contain only the essential emission resutls, but will be expanded gradually.
-Similarly, the data export will at first only be avialable for national datasets, but will eventually become available for regional datasets as well.
+This means that, among others, the data export will initially contain only the essential emission result columns, but will be expanded gradually (for example with CO2 utilisation and biogenic CO2 emissions).

+Similarly, the complete data export will at first only be available for national datasets.
+For regional (Dutch) datasets, only the dynamically calculated emissions will be available at first, but eventually the complete data export will become available for these datasets as well.
 :::